Ariel view of track runners, running in a horizontal v formation towards the centre of the image.

 3. GIVE PEOPLE THE AUTONOMY TO MAKE CHANGES

-So, your team has enjoyed some Lean methodology training and you’ve made the time available for them to work on improvement projects – but have you given them the opportunity to make changes?
+So, your team has undergone Lean methodology training, and you’ve allocated time for them to engage in improvement projects.
+But have you granted them the opportunity to enact changes?

 4. GIVE THEM A BUDGET FOR IMPROVEMENTS

-Ensure that you clear a dedicated budget for continuous improvement and treat it as a long-term line item in your balance sheet.
-Many organizations want to prove an ROI before work has even started, but preliminary assessments (which can cost money) are necessary to determine what the ROI will be.
+It’s essential to establish a dedicated budget for continuous improvement and treat it as a long-term line item on your balance sheet.
+While many organizations seek to demonstrate ROI even before initiating work, conducting preliminary assessments (which may incur costs) is essential to determine potential ROI.
+This approach facilitates more informed decision-making.

 5. YOU MUST MAKE IT SAFE FOR PEOPLE TO FAIL

-Without open and well-communicated acceptance of failure, a fear of failure can stunt the appetite for change.
-Growth requires risk – look at any investment portfolio.
-The same goes for continuous improvement within businesses – growth always requires risk.
+Without a culture of open and well-communicated acceptance of failure, a fear of failure can hinder the willingness to embrace change, thus impeding progress and innovation.
+Growth always entails risk – consider any investment portfolio.
+The same principle applies to continuous improvement within businesses – embracing risk is essential.

 Get next level insights